 The Council of the University of Mines and Technology (UMaT), Tarkwa at its 62nd (Regular) Meeting held on 15th September, 2017 appointed His Excellency Former President John Agyekum Kufuor as Chancellor of the University.
-President Kufuor has thus become the first Chancellor to be appointed by this University.
-The appointment makes President Kufuor the Titular Head of the University and he will preside at the ceremonies of the University and confer on qualified persons all degrees, diplomas and certificates awarded by the University.
+President Kufuor has thus become the first Chancellor to be appointed by the University.
+The appointment makes President Kufuor the Titular Head of the University and he presides at the ceremonies of the University and confers on qualified persons, degrees, diplomas and certificates awarded by the University.

 During his presidency, he served as Chairperson of the African Union (2007–2008) during which he supervised the peaceful resolution of the electoral conflict in Kenya in 2008, among others.
 He was also Chairman of the Economic Community of West African States (ECOWAS) for two terms (2003–2005) and saw to the successful negotiations that brought peace and major post-war reconstruction to Sierra Leone, Ivory Coast and Liberia.

 Earlier in his career, he was twice elected as Member of Parliament (1969–1972) and (1979–1981).
-He served as a Deputy Minister of Foreign Affairs (1969-1972), and represented Ghana’s delegation to the United Nations (UN) in 1970; Secretary for Local Government, and Chief Legal Officer and City Manager of Kumasi, the second largest city in Ghana.
+He served as a Deputy Minister of Foreign Affairs (1969-1972), and represented Ghana’s delegation to the United Nations (UN) in 1970.
+He was Secretary for Local Government, and Chief Legal Officer and City Manager of Kumasi, the second largest city in Ghana.

-Under his presidency, Ghana witnessed the fastest growth in its history; attaining a lower Middle-Income status by 2006 much earlier than the projected year of 2015 as envisaged under her own development agenda and GDP growth reached a record of 8.4% between 2007 and 2008, even in the midst of the international financial and economic crises.
+Under his presidency, Ghana witnessed the fastest economic growth in its history; attaining a lower Middle-Income status by 2006 much earlier than the projected year of 2015 as envisaged under her own development agenda.
+Ghana’s GDP growth reached a record of 8.4% between 2007 and 2008, even in the midst of the international financial and economic crises.

-He introduced a Health Insurance Scheme, with free maternal care for pregnant women, under which about 56% of the population was registered in its early years and also instituted the Free School Feeding programme to provide one nutritious meal a day for school children from kindergarten (age four), to Junior High School (age 16).
+He introduced a Health Insurance Scheme, with free maternal care for pregnant women, under which about 56% of the population was registered in its early years and also instituted the Free School Feeding programme to provide one nutritious meal a day for school children from kindergarten to Junior High School.

 Under his watch, Ghana experienced a very robust infrastructural development in the areas of roads, schools and hospitals, among others.